 The senior management team at NioCorp is led by Mark Smith, the Company’s Board Chair, President and CEO.
 The management team has many decades of combined experience in successfully designing, constructing, and operating mines and advanced materials manufacturing facilities.

 Mark A. Smith

-VP of Business Development; President of Elk Creek Resources Corp.
+Chief Operating Officer of NioCorp; President of Elk Creek Resources Corp.

 Jim manages investor relations, media relations, marketing, and government affairs for NioCorp.
-He has more than 25 years of experience in devising and executing marketing, media relations, public affairs, and investor relations operations for companies in the mining, chemical, manufacturing, utility, and renewable energy sectors.
-Most recently, he was Vice President of Corporate Communications for Molycorp, Inc., a mining and chemical processing company with more than 2,500 employees in10 nations.
-From 1998-2010, he served as President and CEO of Policy Communications, Inc., where he led the corporate turnaround of the Western Business Roundtable and served as its CEO for eight years.
-The former White House Director of Communications for the Energy Policy Development Group, Jim served for 11 years in the U.S. Senate, including as a Chief of Staff.
-He is the co-founder and former Executive Director of the Geothermal Energy Association, and he has served as Board Chairman of the Rare Earth Technology Alliance.
-Jim is an honors graduate of Georgetown University.
+He has more than 25 years of experience in devising and executing marketing, media relations, public affairs, and investor relations operations for companies such as Dow Chemical, Calpine, FMC, MidAmerican Energy, Danaher, and others.
+Previously, Jim was VP of Corporate Communications for Molycorp, Inc. A former news reporter for the Des Moines Register and Tribune, Jim is the former President of the U.S. Geothermal Energy Association and Western Business Roundtable and was Chairman of the Rare Earth Technology Alliance.
+The former White House Director of Communications for the Energy Policy Development Group, Jim served for 11 years in the U.S. Senate, including as a Chief of Staff, and held a top-secret security clearance.
+He is an honors graduate of Georgetown University.

 Connect with us socially!